 The historical "Get Ready With Me" was just a whole lot of fun!
 I was invited by Brandon, now curator at the John L. Wehle Gallery, to collaborate again on one of his 2019 Summer Gatherings.
 After hearing the idea, it was, of course, an immediate and enthusiastic "yes!" from me.

-Table display for the "Getting Dressed in the 1830s" Program,
+Table display for the "Getting Dressed in the 1830s" Program, featuring extant garments from the Susan Greene Costume Collection. |

 Since I had some time, I was able to put together a few things, including making a new chemise and set of hair ringlets for the presentation.
-Brandon pulled together an amazing display table of extant examples from the Susan Greene Costume Collection (pictured above), including all of the undergarments, dresses, outerwear, and accessories that a fashionable lady of the 1830s would have worn.
-These items were presented alongside the "get ready with me," which was literally me getting dressed in my reproduction clothing.
+Brandon pulled together an amazing display table of extant examples from the Susan Greene Costume Collection (

-including (left to right) an 1830s sleeve plumper, slippers, reticules, false ringlets and cap.
+Detail of some of the items on the display table - including (left to right) an 1830s sleeve plumper, slippers, reticules, false ringlets and cap.

 I thought this was a great format, showing both layer by layer what would have been worn (and is still by the historical interpreters in the village) along with original examples from the period.
 Visitors often ask what's under the costumes, or simply see items mounted in display cases - and this provided an opportunity to go beyond the glass barriers, and get up close and personal with fashion history.
 And I think both our morning and afternoon audiences appreciated what they saw.